Frequently Asked Questions

-Individuals must possess an MHA, MBA, or equivalent degree from a Commission on Accreditation of Healthcare Management Education (CAHME) or a Association to Advance Collegiate Schools of Business (AACSB) accredited program, Or be enrolled in a graduate program that will award the same upon completion of the administrative fellowship.
+Individuals must possess an MHA, MBA, MPH or equivalent degree from a Commission on Accreditation of Healthcare Management Education (CAHME), Council on Education for Public Health (CEPH), or the Association to Advance Collegiate Schools of Business (AACSB) accredited program, Or be enrolled in a graduate program that will award the same upon completion of the administrative fellowship.

 What is the compensation?